Prosecutor Accountability and Just Policies

-The Philadelphia District Attorney's office adopted some of these suggestions.
-The Philadelphia DA’s office created a dedicated and fair process to recommend people for commutation at the Board of Pardons.
+The Philadelphia District Attorney's office adopted some of these suggestions including a dedicated and fair process to recommend people for commutation at the Board of Pardons.
 The Conviction Integrity Unit is not limited to innocence claims, but also takes on cases of excessive sentencing.
 Importantly, District Attorney Krasner has advocated for a change in law that would allow lifers parole review.

 We’ve continued this work with other district attorneys in the counties outside of Philadelphia.
 We’ve communicated model policy policy suggestions on how their offices could weigh in on the commutation process at the Board of Pardons.
 Subsequently, in some cases we’ve seen those offices take meaningful action to recommend rehabilitated individuals for clemency.